ktkiiski/broilerkit/README.md

 #### Create a Hosted Zone

-NOTE: You need to [create a Hosted Zone for Amazon Route53](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-switch-to-route53-as-dnsprovider) first for your custom domain first!
+NOTE: You need to [create a Hosted Zone for Amazon Route53](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-switch-to-route53-as-dnsprovider) for your custom domain first!
 Also, if you are using other domain name provider, such as GoDaddy, then you need to set up the DNS records for your domain.

 #### Configure stages